UTICA COMMUNITY SCHOOLS JUNIOR HIGH

 This course creates the school’s yearbook by focusing on the many aspects of yearbook journalism, including photography, layout design, interviewing, writing, editing, and desktop publishing.
-This course satisfies the visual/performing arts graduation requirement.
+This course is one that will satisfy the visual/performing arts graduation requirement.

 This is a co-educational course designed to teach the principles of safety in the woodshop and basic skills of woodworking; hand tools, portable power tools, and industrial woodworking machines.
 These principles and skills are addressed through informational text, worksheets, lectures, and demonstrations.
 This course includes the use of mathematical skills, problem solving skills, and blueprint reading.
 Woodshop requires proper attire.
 This course is a pre-requisite for Advanced Woodworking and Construction Trade CTE courses at the high school.